Cotoneaster: Taxonomy

-Nomenclature and classification
+It was described by Friedrich Kasimir Medikus in 1789 with Cotoneaster integerrimus as the type species.

 The genus name Cotoneaster derives from cotoneum, a Latin name for the quince, and the suffix -aster, 'resembling'.
 The name is correctly masculine, though in some older works it was wrongly treated as feminine, resulting in different name endings for many of the species (e.g.Cotoneaster integerrima instead of Cotoneaster integerrimus).

 The genus is often divided into two or more sections, though the situation is complicated by hybridisation: